 So I was a bit surprised when around 10 p.m. that evening, I started noticing some cramps that felt different from the Braxton-Hicks I’d been used to for the last couple of months.
 Around midnight I lost my mucous plug and the cramps began coming regularly every 10-15 minutes or so.
 We decided to try to get some sleep while we could, but around 6 a.m. my contractions woke me up.
-Having worked in a maternity hospital and being under the impression that first time labour was usually quite prolonged, I didn’t want to be that mom that called the midwife hours before anything actually happened.
-So I laid quietly in bed until I noticed my contractions starting to get stronger and closer together.
+I didn’t want to be that mom that called the midwife hours before anything actually happened, so I laid quietly in bed until I noticed my contractions starting to get stronger and closer together.

-We waited until 8:00 a.m., then hubs phoned Anne my midwife to let her know what was happening.
-She told us she was already at the hospital with another woman in labour and suggested that I stop by for an early labour assessment.
+We waited until 8:00 a.m., then my hubby Chris phoned the midwife to let her know what was happening.
+Anne told us she was already at the hospital with another woman in labour and suggested that I stop by for an early labour assessment.
 At that point she’d be able to determine if I could wait until she was done with her current client or if we would need to call another midwife to attend my home birth.

 After what felt like the longest elevator ride ever, we got to the maternity ward and the nurse sent us to the waiting room.
 I could barely lower myself into the chair, and I just kept thinking, “Oh my god I know they’re going to tell me I’m only 2 centimeters dilated and I’ve got hours to go and I don’t think I can handle it oh my god if this is early labour how will it feel when I’m really in labour I don’t think I can do this anymore…”